AccelNA/timeLogs/security.md

       default:
     }

 The next step we need to use user id or role in different part of this application.
 For this pupose we just call **decode** function from JWT object and pass token into this function.
 This will provide decoded data.
+The default algorithm for data encryption is **HS256**.
+But we have some other algorithm to support in encrypt operation that are _**HS256, HS384, HS512 and RS256**_.